NIEM/NIEM.github.io/niem-releases/index.md

   [NIEM Schema Subset Generation Tool (SSGT)](https://tools.niem.gov/niemtools/ssgt/index.iepd).
   NIEM 4.0 may be selected in [the SSGT's options](https://tools.niem.gov/niemtools/ssgt/SSGT-Options.iepd), next to <q>Change Release to</q>.

-- You may browse the contents of NIEM 4.0 using [Movement](https://beta.movement.niem.gov).

 - NIEM releases are
   [published on Github](https://github.com/NIEM/NIEM-Releases).
 NIEM 4.0 is